yacinebenchehida/Ithominii_convergence/BUSCO_TreePL/README.md

 ## 11) Running TreePL

 Divergence time estimates were obtained using a penalized-likelihood based approach implemented in TreePL (script submit_treepl.sh).
+The node separating Papilionidae from the macromoths was used as a calibration node, constraining it to range from 100 to 120 Mya.

 The script consist in 3 steps:

 - 1) A priming step erformed on each of the 100 bootstrap trees